PitBrat-moo/stable-of-manifold-foraging/README.md

 - **Recovery** — recenters after curvature spikes
 - **Curvature Normalization** — smooths trajectories under pressure

+ANDE also functions as a creative‑writing engine, shaping narrative motion with the same stability it brings to conceptual work.

 ANDE is the focus of ongoing research.
 Additional codices extend or complement ANDE’s behavior.